This topic describes how to delete a single object or delete multiple objects at a time.

 Usage notes

-To delete an object, you must have write permissions on the bucket in which the object is stored.
+To delete an object, you must have the write permissions on the bucket in which the object is stored.

 Delete a single object

-The following code provides an example on how to delete an object named exampleobject.txt from a bucket named examplebucket:
+The following sample code provides an example on how to delete an object named exampleobject.txt from a bucket named examplebucket:

-// Create the delete request.
+// Create a delete request.

 DeleteObjectRequest delete = new DeleteObjectRequest("examplebucket", "exampledir/exampleobject.txt");